 In other cases, the employer may also deduct the PAYE and instead of remitting the tax, they may decide to keep the money.
 This will trigger a PAYE tax audit.

-The normal expectation of an employer’s PAYE operations is that there will be business growth and with it, there will be growth of PAYE due.
+The normal expectation of an employer’s PAYE operations is that there will be business growth and with it, there will be a growth in PAYE due.
 However, this does not always happen.

 Variations between reported PAYE and annual audited accounts